Uzbekistan: 13 Days on the Silk Road

 Rabat Boutique - Our favorite hotel in Uzbekistan!

 • Built in 1906 as a family home by a Jewish merchant, the home turned hotel has been welcoming travelers of many faiths for over a century.
 Inspired by his guests, the merchant wove symbols of Christianity, Islam and Buddhism into the synagogue’s building design.
-The staff share the family history and symbolism in the room during the amazing (and included in your rate) breakfast.
+The staff share the family history and symbolism in the room during breakfast (and included in your rate).

-• In May, fresh cherries picked from the trees to eat all day.
+• In May, they shared fresh cherries picked from the trees.

 • Do we recommend our hotel?
 Yes!